Tips for smarter, cheaper imports

 Importing goods costs time and money.
 You have to read up on trade agreements, VAT rules, and customs regulations.
 And sometimes you pay import duties and clearance costs for your imported goods at the border.
 There are various clever ways to lower the costs of importing products.

-Take advantage of trade agreements, apply special customs regulations, import goods from EU or non-EU countries, and postpone payment of VAT.
+Take advantage of trade agreements and special customs regulations. import goods from EU or non-EU countries and postpone payment of VAT.
 Or limit your stock as a drop shipper.
 The tips in this article will help you make smart decisions to save time and money.

 1. Take advantage of trade agreements

-If you import goods from countries the EU has a trade agreement with, you may qualify for import duty relief.
+Do you import goods from countries with which the EU has a trade agreement?
+You may qualify for import duty relief.
 But only if the goods are of preferential origin from the treaty country.
 This means that the goods have to have been made in the treaty country and meet certain requirements.
-For a list of requirements for products and countries, use the European Commission’s Access2Markets or use the Rules of Origin Self-Assessment tool ().
+For a list of requirements for products and countries, use the European Commission’s Access2Markets database or use the Rules of Origin Self-Assessment tool (ROSA).

 With preferential documents of origin from the treaty country, you demonstrate the preferential origin of your products and qualify for import duty relief.
 Examples of documents of origin are an invoice declaration or EUR.1 certificate.